 Last month, I had lunch at Gucci Osteria da Massimo Bottura in Beverly Hills, California.
 If you don’t know who Chef Massimo Bottura is, you need to watch Chef’s Table – Season 1 Episode 1.
-Gucci Osteria recently received their first Michelin Star, and this is where high fashion meets high-end dining.
+Gucci Osteria recently received its first Michelin Star, and this is where high fashion meets high-end dining.
 I’ve always wanted to visit Chef Massimo Bottura’s three Michelin star restaurant in Italy, but Beverly Hills is a lot closer.
 It’s not about the food, it’s about the whole concept behind the food that makes it far more interesting.

 Dining at the restaurant is a whole different experience.
 It may be because I don’t have much experience with high-end dining.
 I’m impressed by the service, environment, and food.
 The level of detail Gucci Osteria goes down to include the table mat being Gucci branded, and even the staff wearing Gucci socks.
 Between courses, the staff would wipe down our table and sweep away crumbs.
 The staff makes sure you’re not just dining, but going through a journey.